Cuckfield (Dolphin Series)

 For many years Tullett and his wife lived at a house called Hova in Ashenground Road in Haywards Heath.
 Tullett died in 1941, aged 74.
 His will drawn up in 1934 left three houses in Hazelwick Road at Three Bridges to his granddaughter, Daisy Vera Tullett, and the residue of his estate to his daughter Bertha to pass on her death to her three children: Norman John Isted, Dennis Eric Isted and Kenneth Brian Isted.
 Bertha was married to John James Isted and the family lived at 43 Gower Road, close to Daisy.
 When her grandfather died, Daisy was living at 38 Foredown Road in Portslade.
 She was unmarried.

 Collectors of Mid-Sussex postcards have long puzzled over the identity of the publisher of an extensive but unnamed series of real photographic cards that were published almost entirely anonymously.
 The majority of the cards have serial numbers prefixed with the letter "W", "A" or "F", and for this reason it seems appropriate to call them the WAF cards, although other prefixes were sometimes used (such as "X" and "R") and some cards have serial numbers without prefixes.
-The handwritten captions are overlain on the photographs, and all the letters (both upper and lower case) lean backwards.
-Ruled guidelines for the lettering are sometimes visible on the photographs.
+The handwritten captions are overlain on the photographs, and all the letters lean backwards (i.e. to the left).
+Most cards have captions with capitals only at the start of words followed by lower case, but a few have captions written entirely in capitals (for example "HIGH STREET, CRAWLEY, F314") Ruled guidelines for the lettering are sometimes visible on the photographs.

 The WAF cards cover a wide sweep of Mid Sussex from Balcombe, Crawley and Horsham in the west to Danehill and the western edges of Ashdown Forest in the east.
 They extend from just inside the Surrey border (Charlwood, Ewhurst and Newdigate) on the north to the chalk escarpment in the south (Offham, Westmeston, Ditchling, Pyecombe etc.).
 Although no cards of Lewes, Falmer or Brighton seem to have been issued, the series includes coastal views of Hove, Portslade and Rustington.
 The Mid Sussex towns of Haywards Heath, Lindfield, Cuckfield, Burgess Hill and Hurstpierpoint are strongly represented, but there are also many cards of the Wealden countryside, including remote beauty spots that the photographer would have had quite a long walk to reach.

 Postmarks suggest that the first WAF cards, which lacked a letter prefix, were issued in the summer of 1909.
 By 1911 publication of the W series had started.
-By the start of the First World War all the cards may have been on sale.
-Publication of the cards continued (though perhaps at a reduced scale) into the 1920s and possibly the 1930s, but there is no evidence that any new cards were added to the range after 1914.
+By the start of the First World War almost all the WAF cards may have been on sale.
+Publication of the cards continued (though perhaps at a reduced scale) into the 1920s and possibly the 1930s, but seemingly as reprints - there is no evidence that any new cards were added to the range after the war.
 None of the women in the pictures wear the cloche hats that were so popular in the 1920s, and no cars built or registered in the 1920s are visible in the photographs.
 The cards show roads largely empty of traffic, implying that the photographs were taken well before cars became common.
 The occasional cars in the pictures are all pre First World War models.